-Section 910.
+Section 10.
 Protection of Third Person

-- (a) With respect to property to which this [act] applies, a person is not liable under this act to the extent the person: - (1) transacts in good faith and for value: - (A) with a spouse; or - (B) after the death of the decedent, with a surviving spouse, personal - representative, heir, or beneficiary; and - (2) does not know that the other party to the transaction is exceeding or - improperly exercising the party's authority. - (b) Good faith under subsection (a) does not require a person to inquire into the extent or - propriety of the exercise of authority by the other party to the transaction.
-36
+- (a) With respect to property to which this [act] applies, a person is not liable under this [act] to the extent the person: - 31 (1) transacts in good faith and for value: - 32 (A) with a spouse; or - 33 (B) after the death of the decedent, with a surviving spouse, personal - 34 representative, heir, devisee, or nonprobate transferee of the decedent; and - (2) does not know or have reason to know that the other party to the transaction isexceeding or improperly exercising the party's authority. - (b) Good faith under subsection (a) does not require a person to inquire into the extent or propriety of the exercise of authority by the other party to the transaction.